michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-06-11-HSA-excess.md

 Step by step instructions:

 - Let the excess contributions stay in your HSA account.
-- Pay a 6% penalty on the excess contributions.
+- Pay a 6% excise tax on the excess contributions.
 - Add the excess contributions (excluding earnings) to your current year's income.
 - Adjust your next year's contribution amount so that the total does not exceed the limit.
-- Deduct the excess contributions in the following year, up to the amount that fits the maximum limit.
+- Deduct the excess contributions in the following year, up to the amount that fits within the maximum limit.

 #### Option 4: Actual withdrawal (untimely correction)